Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization

-The tile Hamiltonians, Eq.~(\ref{eq:H{^tile,n}}), consist of interactions between neighboring electrons and can be represented as interaction graphs between a set of neighboring lattice points.
+and $R^{\mathrm{tile},sn}$ is the adjacency matrix of the corresponding tile Hamiltonian.
+The tile Hamiltonians, Eq.~(\ref{eq:H{^tile,n}}), consist of hopping terms between neighboring lattice sites and can be represented as interaction graphs between a set of neighboring lattice points.
 The decomposition of the hopping Hamiltonian into sections and tiles corresponds to covering the entire lattice by tiles of different colors, where the colors are used as labels for the hopping Hamiltonian sections.
 These concepts are illustrated in Fig.~\ref{fig:lattice_tiles_sections}, which shows examples of tiles, lattices, and a possible way to divide these lattices into sections using tiles.
 The tiles have to cover the entire lattice, and are distributed such that no two tiles within a section touch the same lattice site, ensuring commutativity between all tiles within a section.
 Note that it is possible to mix different types of tiles to cover a lattice section.

 The commutativity of the tile Hamiltonians within a section means that Hamiltonian time evolution of each section can be implemented without Trotter approximation as